19 Caribbean Overwater Bungalows For Your Bucket List!

 A kayaker paddles past our overwater hut

-There are only nine huts, so it’s never crowded.
-We felt like the sea was our private playground.
+With only nine huts, it’s never busy.
+We felt like the sea was our own private playground – just one reason we loved our stay at Punta Caracol!

 • Price: $